 - Recognising current under-performance, the MoJ will put additional money into contracts for through-the-gate work in particular.

-On the same day, the MoJ published a public consultation into the future of probation with responses to be submitted by 21 September 2018.
+On the same day, the MoJ published a public consultation into the future of probation which ended on 21 September 2018.

 You can read a detailed summary of the consultation document entitled Strengthening probation, building confidence here and read my blog series discussing the 17 key issues which the MoJ is consulting on here.
 Below is the full list of 17 questions in the consultation (the document also includes separate questions about the Welsh arrangements):

 - Question 1: What steps could we take to improve the continuity of supervision throughout an offender’s sentence?

 - Question 2: What frequency of contact between offenders and offender managers is most effective to promote purposeful engagement?
 How should this vary during a period of supervision, and in which circumstances are alternatives to face-to-face meetings appropriate?
 Do you have evidence to support your views?

 - Question 3: How can we promote unpaid work schemes which both make reparation to communities and equip offenders with employment-related skills and experience?

 - Question 4: What changes should we make to post-sentence supervision arrangements to make them more proportionate and improve rehabilitative outcomes?
 (You may wish to refer to your answer to question 2.)

 - Question 5: What further steps could we take to improve the effectiveness of pre-sentence advice and ensure it contains information on probation providers’ services?